ava-labs/hypersdk/examples/tokenvm/README.md

 see fit at the time and not have to worry about your fill sitting around until you explicitly cancel it/replace it.

+### Avalanche Warp Support
+* Send asset between any 2 tokenvms
+* Auto-swap when processing import to get fee paying token
+* assets take on a newID when they come into a subnet (so you can never have a token that is identical to one that has different security properties)
+* Automatically accept warp messages if 80% of subnet signs (because each asset takes on a new ID, a rogue subnet can't corrupt the balance or activity of valid assets)

 ## Mint and Trade Demo
 Someone: "Seems cool but I need to see it to really get it."
 Me: "Look no further."